digitalnames/reseller/README.md

 4. Find the form field labeled as "Digital Name Price", fill in your desired price.

-5. Click "update" and the price of Digit Names on your reseller website are now set.
+5. Click "update" and the price of Digital Names on your reseller website are now set.

 ### Paypal Client ID